On non-archimedean frames: Introduction

-Up to this point, we have found no literature on non-Archimedean frames; this essentially motivated the development of this work.
-In this manuscript, we introduce a general point-free theoretic framework (for non-archimedean structures) to perform some classical topological situations in the broad context of frames.
+To the best of our knowledge, there is no literature on non-Archimedean frames motivating, in essence, the development of this work.
+In this manuscript, we introduce a general point-free theoretic framework (for non-archimedean structures) to address some classical topological situations in the broader context of frames.

 The presentation of the manuscript is as follows: Section \ref{pre} contains the background needed to understand the rest of the manuscript.
 Section \ref{non} defines the class of frames called \emph{non-archimedean}.
-In particular, we establish that every non-archimedean base has a tree structure (Theorem \ref{tree}) and prove one of the main results: Every non-archimedean frame is a quotient of the topology of a branch space of some tree (\ref{tree2}).
-Finally, Section \ref{Spa} is devoted to generalize choice principles of trees of height $\leq\omega$ as monotone bar induction.
-In this setting, the proofs are not choice-free but the equivalence of these considerations characterizes the non-archimedean frame in question.
-Some examples show the usefulness of this framework and some related questions are established.
+In particular, we establish that every non-archimedean base has a tree structure and prove one of the main results:

+Finally, the last section is devoted to introduce a type of monotone bar induction for trees , which allow us to obtain partial result on the spatiality of non-archimedean frames.